 Dr. Ikyoive is also an accomplished author and poet, regularly presenting his work at conferences worldwide.
 He is currently the Acting Head of Department, Communication and Digital Media studies in the college of Arts.
 He also doubles as the college Examination and Records Officer.
 He is a member of the university senate and the editor of the University Newsletter.
 He is actively involved in several organizations, including serving as Director and Educational consultant at IPAT Educational Consultancy and Editing services, Editorial Board member of Fortham Publishers, board member of the Fatilen Empowerment Foundation, and as the board secretary for Ipat Science and Technical College.
 He is also a Member of the Ife Institute of Advanced Studies, Lagos Studies Association as well as member, Association of Nigerian Authors.
 His commitment to quality education and creative problem-solving aligns with Wigwe University’s mission of fostering innovation and excellence.
 Outside of academia, Dr. Ikyoive is skilled in graphic design, book publishing and multimedia production and enjoys playing volleyball and table tennis.

 Dr. Obiora Anamaleze is a prolific and globally recognized artist, celebrated for his exceptional skill and creative excellence in painting.
 His artistic journey began at the University of Benin, where he earned a B.A.
 (Hons) in Fine Arts (Painting) in 1998.
-Driven by a passion for artistic exploration and academic inquiry, he later pursued both his master’s and doctoral degrees at the University of Port Harcourt, specializing in Painting and Studio Practice.
+Driven by a passion for artistic exploration and academic inquiry, he later pursued both his Masters and Doctoral degrees at the University of Port Harcourt, specializing in Painting and Studio Practice.

-Dr. Anamaleze has served as a part-time lecturer in the Department of Visual Arts at the University of Port Harcourt, where he has mentored and inspired numerous aspiring artists.
+Dr. Anamaleze has served as a part-time lecturer in the Department of Visual Arts at the University of Port Harcourt, where he has mentored and inspired numerous budding artists.
 His dedication to both the theory and practice of art led him to establish ARTITUDE Studios, a creative space that has nurtured emerging talents for over two decades.

 A committed advocate for the arts, Dr. Anamaleze is a member of several professional bodies, including the Society of Nigerian Artists (SNA), the University of Benin Trained Artists Association (UNBTA), and the Messengers Group of Artists (MGA).

 With a career that bridges academic rigor and studio mastery, Dr. Anamaleze continues to contribute meaningfully to the artistic and educational landscape in Nigeria and beyond.
+He has several papers and visual publications both locally and internationally.

 Njoku Kenneth I. (PhD) is a senior lecturer at the Wigwe University Isiokpo River State.
 As a prolific and well-exhibited artist, he became the first Nigerian to obtain a PhD. in Sculpture (Studio Art) of the Delta State University Abraka in 2015.
 Njoku obtained Master of Fine Art ( MFA) and Bachelor of Arts (B.A.
 Hons.) degrees in Sculpture, of the University of Benin, Benin City in 2003 and1996, respectively.